 LITTLE LUXURIES FOR CAMPING

-The great thing about camper life is that it affords you more creature comforts than traditional tent- or car-camping, however, it can still feel like you’re roughing it.
-If you don’t like the sound of that, there are several luxury travel products to make your camper feel more like a rustic hotel.
-Glamping must-have number one: The silk NIGHT Pillow.
-This memory foam pillow packs into a travel case half its size for minimal storage.
+The great thing about camper life is that it affords you more creature comforts than traditional tent- or car-camping, however, it can still feel like you're roughing it.
+If you don't like the sound of that, there are several luxury travel products to make your camper feel more like a rustic hotel.
+Glamping must-have number one: the Coop Original Travel & Camp Pillow.
+It's the Internet's favorite pillow but in travel form with the ability to compress to half its size in a sack for minimal storage.
 Perhaps the most luxurious upgrade is this chrome spa showerhead from Oxygenics sized just for camper showers.
 It even comes with an installation kit for RV pipes.
-If your camper doesn’t have a shower or if your shower is in the RV wet room (AKA the toilet is also in the shower) just forget showering altogether and take a bath!
+If your camper doesn't have a shower or if your shower is in the RV wet room (AKA the toilet is also in the shower) just forget showering altogether and take a bath!
 Yes, inflatable bathtubs are a thing, and Tubble is the most popular with an integrated headrest and cup holder.
 It only takes two minutes to inflate.

 The best part about camping is turning your lot or campsite into a fun, outdoor space, and this is where it can really feel like you've got more square footage and room to stretch out.
 An outdoor rug not only gives you a barrier from bugs and sand but also helps create a clear vignette for your outdoor room.
 And for the focal point, a Solo Stove is worth the splurge.
 Its clean burn design means less smoke and nearly smoke-free smelling hair and clothes, which is a game-changer when you're living in tight quarters.
 The stainless steel design is very pretty, too.
 If you plan on staying connected while on the road and in the great outdoors, a portable generator is crucial.
 The Goal Zero Yeti is a great size and sweet spot of power for long weekends.
 It can charge multiple devices or simply just power a fan if it's hot outside.